virajtalaty/cassess-capstone-team2/README.md

       *Update 1/14/2017
-      Application class now takes the returned json formatted string and converts to a JSON object, also system console prints the object data in pretty print format
+      Application class now takes the returned json formatted string and converts to a JSON object, also system console prints the object data in pretty print format Currently there is shown and utilized, returning the entire json object using simply the String class, and also a customized result using the Users and Members classes to extract specific data from the result and then encoding into a JSON object.
+      Both results pretty print formatted in strings are displayed to the console